Bhavanivadluri/Calculator/README.md

-# Calculator
 A simple, interactive calculator built using HTML, CSS, and JavaScript.
+This project features a clean user interface with a display screen and functional buttons for basic arithmetic operations—addition, subtraction, multiplication, and division.
+The layout is styled using CSS Grid, and JavaScript handles user input, operations, and display updates.
+A great beginner project for practicing DOM manipulation and event handling.